 The individual employee's job position

 Whether an overtime pay tier structure exists within the organization or the country (such as time and a half on regular days but double time on holidays)

 What are the allowed weekly working hours in each country?

 The number of hours an employee is allowed to work per week can vary from country to country and even from region to region.
-For this reason, it can be difficult for an organisation to implement a global overtime policy.
+For this reason, it can be difficult for an organization to implement a global overtime policy.